Piganino: Background

-Louis XI of France was said to have challenged Abbé de Baigne to develop such an instrument, believing that it was impossible to do so.
+In the 15th century, Louis XI of France was said to have challenged Abbé de Baigne to develop such an instrument, believing that it was impossible to do so.
 The Abbé, a well known constructor, anecdotally accepted the order against payment.
 The instrument was a variant of an organ using a keyboard to pick the pigs, which were sorted sizewise.

 That brutal monarch, Louis XI of France, is said to have constructed, with the assistance of the Abbé de Baigne, an instrument designated a "pig organ," for the production of natural sounds.
 The master of the royal music, having made a very large and varied assortment of swine, embracing specimens of all breeds and ages, these were carefully voiced, and placed in order, according to their several tones and semitones, and so arranged that a key-board communicated with them, severally and individually, by means of rods ending in sharp spikes.
 In this way a player, by touching any note, could instantly sound a corresponding note in nature, and was enabled to produce at will either natural melody or harmony!
 The result is said to have been striking, but not very grateful to human ears.

 This may be compared to the "domestication" of sound in sampling, sequencing, and synthesis.